SATRD/poi_fusion_engine3/ficontent2/docker/README.md

 		`docker build -t poi-fusion-engine3 .`

 3. Run Docker Image
-	-	If you built the image locally (step 2) execute `docker run -ti -p 8080:8080 --name fe3 poi-fusion-engine3`
+	-	If you built the image locally (step 2) execute:
+		`docker run -ti -p 8080:8080 --name fe3 poi-fusion-engine3`
 	-	If you want to run the last build from the docker hub execute:
 		`docker run -ti -p 8080:8080 --name fe3 enolgor/poi-fusion-engine3`